ThaiTechTales/databricks/README.md

 ## Purpose

 This repository is dedicated to showcasing projects built on Databricks, focusing on big data analytics, data engineering, and machine learning workflows.
+It contains notebooks, scripts, and other resources that demonstrate the capabilities of Databricks in managing and processing large datasets.

 ## Intention